Yamaha YZF600R Thundercat – Great Bike, Lousy Name

 Venerable but Capable

 I am of course referring to my venerable, but still immensely capable Yamaha YZF600R Thundercat.
-It’s interesting that as the sports-bike genre is seemingly coming back into vogue.
-However, you can pick up a bike last sold new over twenty years ago that has a similar power output and better performance figures for peanuts.
+It’s interesting that as the sports-bike genre is seemingly coming back into vogue, you can pick up a bike last sold new over twenty years ago that has a similar power output and better performance figures for peanuts.

 The Thundercat, even by the prevailing standards in the 1990’s was physically large for a 600.
 In the Yamaha line-up the R6 was the fully focussed sports-bike while the Thundercat was touted as a more versatile option.
 Commuting and touring could be done with ease.